 Online clinical training

-The School of Homeopathy has developed three special home study clinical training modules, each with a highly experienced and distinguished homeopath: Misha Norland FSHom, Janet Snowdon FSHom and David Mundy FSHom.
+The School of Homeopathy has developed special home study clinical training modules with highly experienced and distinguished homeopaths including Janet Snowdon FSHom and David Mundy FSHom.
 Each course comes with a study guide, video cases, tutor support and assessment.
 Each module provides 60 clinical observation hours.

 The School’s supervision guidelines require students to complete 10 initial consultations with 2 follow-ups each (30 cases in total).
-AROH require 20 initial consultations and 20 follow up consultations - maximum of 3 follow up consultations of any single case may be counted.
+AROH require 20 initial consultations and 20 follow up consultations - a maximum of 3 follow-up consultations of any single case may be counted.
 Therefore, if you wish to apply to AROH you must adapt your supervision to meet the AROH requirements.

 120 hours of your clinical supervision need to be completed and documented as face-to-face learning with an AROH registered practitioner who also has training and assessment qualifications.